Definition

 Examples of API tests

-While the use cases of API testing are endless, here are two examples of tests that can be performed to guarantee the API is producing the appropriate results.
+While the use cases for API testing are endless, the following are two examples of tests that can be performed to guarantee the API is producing the appropriate results.

-When a user opens a social media app, such as Twitter or Instagram, they are asked to log in.
-This can be done within the app or through a third party, such as Google or Facebook, which implies that the social media app has an existing agreement with Google and Facebook to access some level of user information already supplied to these two sources.
+When a user opens a social media app, such as Instagram or X, formerly known as Twitter, they're asked to log in.
+This can be done within the app or through a third party, such as Google or Meta, which implies that the social media app has an existing agreement with Google or Meta to access some level of user information already supplied to these two sources.

-Developers must then conduct an API test to ensure the social media app can collaborate with Google and Facebook to pull the necessary information that will grant the user access to the app.
+Developers must then conduct an API test to ensure the social media app can collaborate with Google or Facebook to pull the necessary information that will grant the user access to the app.

 Another example is travel booking systems, such as Expedia or Kayak.
 Users expect all the cheapest flight options for specific dates to be available and displayed to them upon request.
-This requires the app to communicate with all the airlines to find the best flight options -- done through APIs.
+This requires the app to communicate with all the airlines to find the best flight options, which is done through APIs.

-As a result, developers must perform API tests to ensure the travel booking system is successfully communicating with the other companies and presenting the correct results to users in an appropriate time frame.
-Furthermore, if the user then chooses to book a flight and pays using a third-party payment service, such as PayPal, then API tests must guarantee the payment service and travel booking systems can effectively communicate, process the payment, and keep the user's sensitive data safe throughout the process.
+As a result, developers must perform API tests to ensure the travel booking system is successfully communicating with the other companies and presenting the correct results to users in an appropriate time frame, avoiding time-consuming delays.
+Furthermore, if the user then chooses to book a flight and pays using a third-party payment service, such as PayPal, then API tests must guarantee the payment service and travel booking systems can effectively communicate, process the payment and keep the user's sensitive personal data safe throughout the process.

 Best practices for API testing

-While there are plenty of API testing best practices, these are some of the most important:
+While there are many API testing best practices, the following are some of the most important:

 • Group test cases by category when defining them.